cserl-iitb/bootcamp2022/os_internals/week-2/part_a/README.md

 </p>

 7. Run **(gdb) symbol-file _ls** then **(gdb) break main** then **(gdb) continue**.
-8. Now in XV-6 terminal run **$ ls**.<br />
+8. Now in XV-6 terminal run **$ ls**.

-Give answers to the following questions:
+Now, Give answers to the following questions:<br />
-    1. Which system call is used and also what is it's number?
+1. Which system call is used in ls and also what is it's number?
-    2. At what address of instruction will we return from kernel state to user space when we and where that address is stored in trap frame?
+2. At what address of instruction will we return from kernel state to user space and where that address is stored in trap frame?
 3. print trap frame and tell where the system call number is stored in it?
 4. print file object in filestat function to see whether the file is readable/writable.

 ## 2. Adding user programs in xv6
 <!--A simple example is given [here](https://www.geeksforgeeks.org/xv6-operating-system-add-a-user-program/).-->